Pozières / Mouquet Farm, the Somme Valley, France

 - It was during the course of this phase that Lieutenant Arthur Blackburn of the 10th Battalion won his Victoria Cross for leading a relentless series of attacks which eventually resulted in the capture of a large stretch of the OG1 trench.

-- Over the next 36 hours, progress would be measured in metres of ground gained and thousands of men would die, the village was captured.
+- Over the next 36 hours, progress would be measured in metres of ground gained and thousands of men would die.
+Nonetheless, the village was captured.

 - After 3 days and 5,000 casualties mostly due to enemy bombardment, the 1st Division was exhausted.